open-starlab/Document/doc/source/RLearn_Modeling/Sports/Soccer/example.rst

-Example: Train and Visualize sarsa_attacker Model
+Example: Train and Visualize RLearn Model
 =============================================
-To train and visualize the sarsa_attacker model, you can utilize the following code snippets.
+To train and visualize the RLearn model, you can utilize the following code snippets.

 Spliting Test and Train Data
 -----------------------------